Cup-Of-JavaScript/JavaScript-Intro-2/assignments-2.md

 ## Ex.
 5
 Create an arrow function named: `countIt` that counts the number of integer numbers, decimal numbers and strings from an array.
 The `countIt` function returns nothing and writes output to the terminal.

-This arrow function calls the following functions:
+This arrow function calls the following arrow functions:
-  - `countNumbers`
+  - `countIntegerNumbers`
   - `countStrings`
-  - `countDecimals`
+  - `countDecimalNumbers`

 When you are finished submit a PR.